 History & Background

 In 2013, Horizons National made a strategic decision to invest in metro Atlanta.
 Our vision was to use two existing Horizons sites as a platform to grow into a Horizons region that served more scholars, increased efficiencies, accessed a broader range of funding sources, and fostered a more direct and comprehensive partnership with area districts.
 This effort was successful by every measure.
 Seven years later, Horizons Atlanta launched its 10th program, the 63rd in Horizons affiliate network.
-Organized as its own 501(c)(3), Horizons Atlanta is an affiliate of Horizons National but has its own leadership, including a highly influential board of directors, a dedicated and experienced professional staff, a consortium of ten well-respected host institutions, and a community of engaged philanthropic partners.
+Organized as its own 501(c)(3), Horizons Atlanta is an affiliate of Horizons National but has its own leadership, including a highly engaged board of directors, a dedicated and experienced professional staff, a consortium of ten well-respected host institutions, and a community of active philanthropic partners.

 While Horizons National has made a significant investment in launching our regional Horizons Atlanta office, our operations are now self-funded outside of pass-through grants.
 Our Horizons Atlanta regional team is fully responsible for program delivery and raises the majority of our operating funds locally.
-Horizons National continues to provide implementation guidance for new programs, a centralized scholar and staff database, affiliate assessment and certification, and ongoing guidance and professional development opportunities.
+Horizons National continues to provide implementation guidance for new programs, a centralized student and staff database, affiliate assessment and certification, and ongoing guidance and professional development opportunities.